George - The Value of Our Stories.

 Dog parks are a lazy way for me to get my dog exercise, and even then she hardly runs around much.
 This time she decided to play with a Bernese Mountain dog near a rock where 88 year-old, World War II veteran George was sitting.
 I noticed he was wearing a Seabees hat with the dates "1941-1945" on the patch.
 I asked if he was in the Seabees and he was surprised I even knew about them.
 For the next hour this Greek immigrant's son from Boston told me rich, fascinating stories about his life.

 The SeaBees are essentially the construction engineers of the Navy.
 During World War II they would carry out the seemingly mundane task of building an airstrip on a newly acquired island.
 "Seemingly" being the misnomer.
 These guys would build these structures and roads and airstrips while under constant enemy fire.
-Imagine building your house as mortar shells exploded nearby and snipers took shots at you through the out the construction.
+Imagine building your house as mortar shells exploded nearby and snipers took shots at you throughout the construction.
 Now you know some of what it was to be a Seabee in the Pacific during the war.

 When I asked about George's time in the SeaBees he told me quite a few stories that may seem to be disconnected and nothing more than the ramblings of an old vet.
 Together, these short vignettes gave me a sense of the non-glamorous but essential work that went on during the war.
 He was sent to The Solomon Islands, worked on Guadalcanal, Okinawa, and Tulagi.
 One of his first jobs was to help with the relocation of a temporary cemetery for Marines killed during the initial battle of Guadalcanal.
 Guadalcanal is just one of the horrific battles, portrayed in numerous films such as The Thin Red Line and The Pacific.
 The fallen men were eventually buried at Pearl Harbor.
 A somber and truly unusual assignment, to say the least.